kxc663/amazon-price-scraper/README.md

 - Improve the speed and avoid 'too many requests' errors

 ### Why I choose not to extend Project 1
+**Pros:**
 - The current functionality of the website is comprehensive, providing most of the essential features users require.
 Expanding further might not yield significant benefits in terms of user experience.
 - Improving the download speed would necessitate upgrades to the server equipment, which may be costly to implement since I am using the free server right now.
 - To access higher resolution videos, users are required to sign in to Bilibili.
 As a result, you cannot directly scrape high-resolution video URLs from the website without compromising user privacy and security.
+- All of the aforementioned points suggest that extending Project 1 may lead to numerous difficulties.
+Therefore, initiating a new project would be a better solution to avoid these issues.

+**Cons:**
+- The website for Project 1 may only offer basic downloading functionality as some advanced features, such as history, favorites, and the ability to change download resolution, may not be available.
+- The development direction for Project 2 may require additional consideration as it may not be necessary for directly extending Project 1.

+## How to test locally
+1. Download node.js
+2. `git clone git@github.com:kxc663/amzon-price-scraper.git`
+3. `npm install`
+4. `npm start`
+5. Open site with url: [localhost:8000/](localhost:8000/)

+## Screenshots
+### Home Page
+- Use the url at the beginning to open the page in the broswer and you can get the following home page

+### Search Box
+- Type in the product you would like to search on Amazon and click on 'Search'

+### Search Result Page
+- The search results will be presented in a table format.
+Please allow the server some additional time to retrieve the historical pricing information and create a chart

+### History Price Chart Page
+- To access the chart page, click on the green chart button located on the far right of each row in the table.
+The chart page will resemble the following format

 ## Reference:
 - Price chart: https://camelcamelcamel.com/